facebookresearch/Mephisto/docs/quickstart.md

 First, clone this repo to your local system.

+Mephisto requires Python 3 and npm v6 or above.

 ### Option A (via pip install)
 Run the following in the root directory: